felixpatzelt/colorednoise/README.rst

 colorednoise.py
 ===============

-Generate gaussian distributed noise with a power-law spectrum with arbitrary exponents.
+Generate Gaussian distributed noise with a power-law spectrum with arbitrary exponents.

 An exponent of two corresponds to brownian noise.
 Smaller exponents yield long-range correlations, i.e. pink noise for an exponent of 1 (also called 1/f noise or flicker noise).

-Based on the algorithm in
+Based on the algorithm in:

     Timmer, J. and Koenig, M.:
     On generating power law noise.
     Astron.
 Astrophys.
 300, 707-710 (1995)